Robiul92/react-job-app-with-bootstrap/README.md

 ## <!-- export default defineConfig({
   plugins: [react()],
   server: {
-    port: 3000, // Change this to the port I want
+    port: 3000, // Change this to the port I want,
+    # then
     host: '0.0.0.0', // This allows access from the local network; use 'localhost' if I only need local access }
 }) -->
-# react-job-app-with-bootstrap